 When I was a kid, there was no Internet.
-Getting to a bookstore wasn't always easy, and even when I could do so, I rarely had money.
+Getting to a bookstore wasn't always easy, and even when I could do so, I rarely had the money to buy anything.
 What I did have was a public library, and I relied on it quite heavily for reading material.
 Unfortunately, they didn't have much of anything on atheism.

 This is why Austin Cline's post about the importance of getting atheist books in our local public libraries struck me as a good idea.
-I realize that kids today have a much easier time finding information on atheism than I did.
+I realize that kids today have a much easier time finding information on atheism than I did thanks to the Internet.
 But still, there must be some for whom finding atheist books in the public library would be valuable.

 Subscribe to Atheist Revolution